Aharoni-Lab/miniscope-io/docs/api/stream_daq.md

 - **Supported Operating Systems:** MacOS or Ubuntu PC (To do: specify version)
 - **Imaging hardware:** Miniscope based on the `Miniscope-SAMD-Framework` firmware.
 Hardware modules for feeding in data into the data capture hardware are also needed but these will be specified in future updates.

-(stream-daq-config)=
+(stream-dev-config)=
-## Configuration
+## Device configuration
-A YAML file is used to configure this module.
-The configuration needs to match the imaging and data capture hardware for proper operation.
+A YAML file is used to configure Stream DAQ based on the device configuration.
+The device configuration needs to match the imaging and data capture hardware for proper operation.
 This file is used to set up hardware, define data formats, and set data preambles.
 The contents of this YAML file will be parsed into a model [miniscope_io.models.stream](../api/models/stream.md), which then configures the Stream DAQ.

-### Example Configuration
+### Example device configuration
 Below is an example configuration YAML file.
 More examples can be found in `miniscope_io.data.config`.

 ```yaml